Donaldduck8/bluekit/README.md

 Bluekit supports the following command-line arguments:

 - `--silent`: Execute the installer without a GUI.
-- `--configuration <path>`: Provide the installer with a custom configuration.
+- `--config <path>`: Provide the installer with a custom configuration.

 ## Bundled Files